glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 so, the essential documentation.

-Not yet what you need to write down, but where to write it.
+You should really write down something.
+It's useful to have documentation.

+But, where to have that documentation is also important to consider.

 You could go whole hog and do a full knowledge base and documentation management system, but that all requires buy-in and resources.
 Sometime, you can't get that.